2026 USD Dates & Prices

 Interlaken

-While on tour, explore the picturesque town, and dont
+hiking and paragliding.
+While on tour, explore the picturesque

-miss the views of the surrounding Jungfrau Region.
+town, and dont miss the views of the surrounding Jungfrau

 Louvre Museum

-Jungfrau, known as the Top of Europe, offers a breathtaking
+Mt.
+Jungfrau, known as the Top of Europe,

-temperatures can drop to freezing even in summer, so warm
+the high altitude, temperatures can drop to freezing even in

 Mt.
 Titlis

-Walk, Europes highest suspension bridge.
-Prepare for cold
+suspension bridge.
+Prepare for cold temperatures, even in

-temperatures, even in summer, and wear sturdy footwear for
+summer, and wear sturdy footwear for exploring snowy

 Rhine Falls

-awe-inspiring views.
-You can take a boat ride close to the
+Falls provides awe-inspiring views.
+You can take a boat ride

-falls or enjoy the view from various platforms.
-The pathways
+close to the falls or enjoy the view from various platforms.

-near the falls can be slippery, so non-slip footwear is
+The pathways near the falls can be slippery, so non-slip

-recommended.
-Explore surrounding trails and viewing points for
+footwear is recommended.
+Explore surrounding trails and viewing

-gardens are vast, so plan your time to see iconic sites like
+numbers.
+The gardens are vast, so plan your time to see iconic

 Additional Excursions